CTU-F1T/pvt_2023/README.md

 ### Unsuccelfull methods

-The following methods for skeletonization were not succesfull: 'lee', 'medial_axis'.
+The following methods for skeletonization were not succesfull: 'lee', 'medial_axis', because they create more side branches and run longer than the selected one.

 We also tried EDF algorithm for path generation but it did not solve the problem with several branches therefore skeletonization was use instead of.